sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 **Dewan** In Mughal India the dewan was usually the highest official in a state after the king.  **Amin** were government official concerned with investigation of land claims and revenue claims (but the title was in the Gujarat state only).
 Later on Amin simply meant, One who is Honest, Trustworthy and Faithful.

-**Bakshi** came from Persian /bakhshī/‘paymaster’,  was the title of an official who distributed wages in the Muslim armies.
 Dalal ‘broker’, Majmudar ‘record-keeper’,  Shah ‘merchant’.
 Munim, were the head accountant.

 **Dar** (Kashmir Muslim name) probably came from the Persian dār meaning ‘holder, possessor, master’.

 Mahars were the village watchman, messenger, wall mender.